opendatasoft/slate/source/includes/_fields_specification.md

 # Fields specification

 Dataset fields can be configured using a variety of options.
-These options include their type, their label, whether they are a filter or not, whether they should be discarded, or even how fields are order.
+These options include their type, their label, whether they are a filter or not, whether they should be discarded, or even how fields are ordered.
 These configuration options, collectively refered to as fields specification, are accessed using [processor-like objects](#the-processor-object).

 ## Available configuration items